raspberrypilearning/anime-expressions/en/step_2.md

 --- /task ---

-HTML documents contain **elements** including paragraphs, headings and images.
-An element is typically made up of a starting tag, some content and a closing tag.
+HTML documents contain **elements** including paragraphs, headings, and images.
+An element is typically made up of a starting tag, some content, and a closing tag.

 A **tag** lets the browser know what kind of element it is.
 Tags start and end with angle brackets `<>`.
 Note that the end tag has a `/`.

 --- task ---

-Underneath the comment, find the `<header>` and `</header>` tags; everything you add here will appear in your webpage header and will be styled as a header.
+Underneath the comment, find the `<header>` and `</header>` tags.
+Everything you add here will appear in your webpage header and be styled as a header.

 --- /task ---